drakkar-lig/walt-python-packages/client/walt/client/doc/md/server-install.md

 few models do; and most of them are barebone (you need to buy RAM and disk separately).
 Contact us (walt-contact at univ-grenoble-alpes.fr) for more advice.

-About the USB flash drive: 8Go can be enough, considering you will migrate to the server main disk soon (see below).
+About the USB flash drive: 16Go can be enough, considering you will migrate to the server main disk soon (see below).

-## Booting the machine using WalT server image
+## Installing the walt server system

-* Download the OS image `server-install.dd.bz2` from https://github.com/drakkar-lig/walt-project/releases/latest.
-* Uncompress and dump it to your USB drive (assuming a linux-based machine, and your USB disk at `/dev/sdX`):
-  `$ bzcat server-install.dd.bz2 | dd of=/dev/sdX bs=10M; sync; sync`
-* Boot the server machine using the flash drive (by configuring BIOS/UEFI boot settings accordingly).
-* When asked, enter the root OS password you want to set on this server.
-* When OS is booted, you can login with user `root` and the password you just specified.
+If you want to use our provided server OS image, see [`walt help show server-setup-from-image`](server-setup-from-image.md).
+If you prefer to use a machine already installed with debian OS, see [`walt help show server-setup-from-fresh-debian`](server-setup-from-fresh-debian.md).

 ## Configuring the network on the server

 See [`walt help show server-network-config`](server-network-config.md).
 Once the network is configured, reboot the server.
-On restart, make sure the server boots on the USB flash drive again.
 When started, verify that network configuration was applied as you wish.

 ## Starting walt service

+In the testing phase, you can just start walt server process manually, by typing `walt-server-daemon`.
+This allows to show debug logs without having to use systemd journal.
+Type ctrl-C to stop it.

-Once the network is setup and working, you can start walt service:
+Once everything is setup (network conf, etc.) and working, you can let systemd start `walt-server-daemon` itself:
 ```
 $ systemctl start walt-server
 ```